Is Sauerkraut Safe During Pregnancy? (Updated 2026 Guide)

 ✗ What to Avoid

-- • Sauerkraut made with wine or beer (alcohol should be avoided during pregnancy)
+- • Sauerkraut made with white wine or beer (contains alcohol)

-- • Products containing sodium benzoate or sodium bisulfite preservatives
+- • Products with sodium benzoate or sodium bisulfite preservatives when possible

-- • Bavarian style sauerkraut which often contains wine
+- • Bavarian style sauerkraut that often contains wine

 Most Common Ingredients in Sauerkraut Products